HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/container_configuration/configure_opensearch/architectural_overview.md

 The file processor node is mandatory for binary-to-text extraction.

-The file processor is invoked if the document contains a reference for a binary file that we can extract text from.
-It will be called by the search middleware.
-The search middleware will retrieve the binary and send it to the file processor for text extraction.
+Whenever the search middleware detects that a document contains a reference to a binary file that text can be extracted from, the middleware will retrieve the binary file and send it to the file processor node for text extraction.

 ## Content sources